LDAR-Sim/LDAR_Sim/LDAR_Sim/external_sensors/README.md

 ## Code Formatting

-- Use consistent and readable code formatting.
+- Follow the [Python PEP 8 Style Guide](https://www.python.org/dev/peps/pep-0008/) for code style and formatting.
+  - If possible use the autopep8 auto formatting
-- Keep lines within a reasonable length (80-120 characters).
+- Keep lines within a reasonable length (80-100 characters).
 - Use blank lines and proper spacing to enhance readability.
 - Follow appropriate naming conventions for constants and global variables.
-- If possible use Black as a formatter.

 ## Documentation